wminshew/emrysdocs/content/_index.md

 ## How does emrys work?

-Emrys run does ~4 things:
+Emrys does 4 things:

+1. syncs the data set, if one exists locally
-1. uploads a python script, conda environment, and pip requirements to the server with which a docker image is built
+2. builds a docker image with your python script (or notebook), conda environment, and pip requirements
-2. syncs the data set, if it exists locally, to the server
-3. auctions the job's execution to suppliers meeting the user's hardware requirements
+3. auctions the job to suppliers meeting your hardware requirements
-4. streams output logs back to the user & downloads anything the python script saved in ./output/
+4. streams output back to the user

 ## Limitations

-Please note when syncing your data set locally to emrys there is currently a maximum data set size of 10gb per project.
+Please note when syncing a local data set to emrys there is a maximum size of 10gb per project.
-This limit is easily circumvented by downloading your data directly from your python script or notebook (but remember to request sufficient disk space in your config!)
+This may be circumvented by downloading your data directly from your python script or notebook (remember to specify sufficient disk space!)

 ## Update emrys

-    ### sudo may be required, depending on the permissions & ownership
-    ### of where the emrys binary is located
     $ emrys update

+    ### may need sudo, depending on permissions

 ## Configure emrys